MicrosoftDocs/fabric-docs/docs/admin/operation-list.md

 # Operation list

-The following operations are available in both the audit and activity logs.
+The following operations are available in the audit logs.

 | Friendly name | Operation name | Notes |
 |---|---|---|